-Of the 48 currently known emperor penguin colonies around Antarctica, the first land-based colony was only discovered at Emperor Island, Dion Islands, Antarctic Peninsula (67°52'S, 68°43'W) in 1948.
+There are now 61 known emperor penguin colonies around Antarctica.
+The first land-based colony was discovered at Emperor Island, Dion Islands, Antarctic Peninsula (67°52'S, 68°43'W) in 1948.
 About 150 breeding pairs occupied the island, but since the 1970s the population decreased and comprised only 22 pairs in 1999.
 No emperor penguins have been sighted at the Dion Islands since 2009 and the colony is likely to have become extinct.
-The colony at Taylor Glacier was the second land-based colony to be discovered, in October 1954.
-This colony is entirely land-based throughout the breeding season.
-Because of this uncommon characteristic this colony was designated as a Specially Protected Area in 1966, as was Emperor Island.
-A third land-based colony with about 250 pairs was discovered in Amundsen Bay, East Antarctica, in 1999.
+Another land-based colony was discovered at Taylor Glacier in October 1954.
+This colony is situated entirely on land throughout the breeding season.
+Because of this uncommon characteristic, the colony was designated as a Specially Protected Area in 1966, as was Emperor Island.
+In 1999, a third land-based colony with about 250 pairs was discovered in Amundsen Bay, East Antarctica.